13 Ways to Take Your Backyard Garden From Good to Great

 Make a bigger splash with gorgeous flowering perennials by planting them in groups of three, five or even seven.
 It’s much easier to make a natural-looking grouping by arranging odd, rather than even, numbers of plants.
 Follow recommended planting distances, and the plants soon will grow together to create an exciting mass of color.

-Master the art of propagation, and soon your garden will be filled with organically grown plants.
-Start by sowing the seeds of your favorite flowers.
-Once they’ve flowered, let a few plants go to seed.
+Master the art of plant propagation, and soon your garden will be filled with organically grown plants.
+Also, at the end of the growing season, let a few plants go to seed.
+Then, harvest and store the seeds so they’re ready to plant the following year.
 (Be prepared for some surprises if they are hybrids, which don’t always come true from seeds.)
-Then, harvest and store the seeds so they’re ready to plant the following year.

-Lock moisture into your soil and smother out weeds by giving your beds, and even your containers, a thick layer of organic mulch.
+Lock moisture into your backyard garden soil and smother out weeds by giving your beds, and even your containers, a thick layer of organic mulch.
 Use hearty garden compost such as chopped-up leaves, grass clippings without weedkillers, evergreen needles or composted manure for lusher plantings.
 Plus, your soil will hold water better.
+Check out 12 ways to win the war on weeds.

-Maximize your growing space with pocket wall planters.
+Maximize your backyard garden growing space with pocket wall planters.
 Either fill them with colorful flowers to brighten vertical surfaces or grow salads and leafy herbs, like basil and parsley.
 You could add edible flowers, such as nasturtiums or violas, to pep up both your salads and your backyard display.
+Learn how to grow a vertical herb garden in a shoe organizer.

 A raised bed kit takes little time to assemble and makes a neat and productive home for your vegetables.
 Container aficionados will tell you that not only does the soil require less attention, but also fewer weeds will threaten your veggies.
 Just add a thick layer of garden compost or well-rotted manure whenever the soil is bare, and the worms will take it down into the soil for you.
 (Read more!
 Top 10 Easy-to-Grow Vegetables)